hadartayar/Audio-Player/README.md

 - Stop button - pauses the music and also resetting the soundtracks.
 - Loop button - the option to hear the soundtracks over and over again.

-**Another feature the audio looper has is the cursor.
+**Another feature the audio looper has is the cursor (the progress bar).
-The cursor points to the current time of the soundtrack and lets the user change the current time of the soundtracks by drag and drop functionality.**
+The progress bar points to the current time of the soundtrack and lets the user change the current time of the sounds by clicking on the progress bar.**

 Thank you- Hadar Tayar.